2022 Alimony Reform

 Allows the parties to bifurcate the divorce from the property award (allows the parties to remarry and permits finality for families and children)

-Provides for Fair and Responsible Support That is Predictable, Consistent, and Stable
+Provides for Fair and Responsible Support That is Predictable, Consistent, Fair and Balanced

 Establishes clear guidelines for setting the maximum duration and amount of alimony to provide predictability and consistency to alimony awards statewide, as follows:

-Amount: Maximum of 25% of the differential of net monthly incomes
+Amount: Reasonable need, with a maximum of 35% of the differential of net monthly incomes

 Allows alimony recipient to choose to secure alimony award and own the life insurance policy and requiring the payor to cooperate in securing policy.

-Modifies or terminates alimony upon proof of a recipient’s supportive relationship, with a look-back provision.
+Modifies or terminates alimony upon proof of a recipient’s supportive relationship, with a 180-day look-back provision.

 Exempts a new spouse’s assets and income from alimony payor’s obligation.